GSP

 If min or max are undefined when the widget is first shown, default limits are set according to the widest numerical range that can be represented by the type of value.

-AG_Numerical is composed of an AG_Textbox(3), two AG_Button(3) widgets to increment and decrement the value, and optionally an AG_UCombo(3) for selecting units.
+AG_Numerical is composed of an AG_Textbox(3) with two vertically-stacked AG_Button(3) to increment and decrement the value and an AG_UCombo(3) based unit selector (optional).

 AG_Object(3) -> AG_Widget(3) -> AG_Numerical.